Chess Tactics in The Benko Gambit – IM Robert Ris

 Easy to Follow Plans

-There’s a little bit of theory — but essentially, your plans will be the same.
+There’s a bit of theory — but essentially, your plans will be the same.
 A few powerful knight maneuvers, a few subtle pawn thrusts and yep…that’s about all you need to remember!

 The funny thing?
 Even without your ongoing attack — the pawn sac gives black FULL positional compensation anyway!